PGi Account Executive Tony Wrubel is a certified Meeting Expert.

 “Something that’s really coming up a lot and what’s going to drive things towards GlobalMeet in particular is the ability to meet anytime, anywhere,” Tony explains.
 “A lot of people want to share peer-to-peer video in some form or fashion, whether it’s a marketing agency or a company that wants to have a training session.”
 GlobalMeet is a virtual meeting tool that lets users share their desktops, applications, documents, whiteboard and more all from one web based, fixed URL.

 Ease of access is also an important concern for the meeters Tony speaks with.
-“We’ve tried out a couple of web conferencing solutions with [a hotel chain],” he said, “but what we run into is the barrier of entry; all of these solutions require a download or plug-in, and some clients’ firewalls are set up to prevent this.
+“We’ve tried out a couple of web conferencing solutions with ,” he said, “but what we run into is the barrier of entry; all of these solutions require a download or plug-in, and some clients’ firewalls are set up to prevent this.
 Well, GlobalMeet and iMeet are flash-based, so no downloads required.
 That, along with the use of persistent URLs and conference numbers, are the reasons why so many new businesses choose those tools.
 The anxiousness about getting into these meetings on time is eliminated.”

 A meeting tool should do more than be easy to access.
 Tony explains that PGi’s audio conferencing solutions offer benefits that make your conference calls more effective.